gemini3d/gemini3d/docs/Readme_input.md

 Gemini uses Fortran 95 standard NAMELIST files for the input configuration files.
 Gemini will search the input directory location for files will be named like `inputs/config.nml` or `config.nml`.
-GEMINI also uses an older `config.ini` plan text file configuration input, but this will be deprecated in future releases.

 Each simulation needs an input file that specifies location of initial conditions and other pertinent information for the simulation.
 Example config.nml are under the [tests/](./tests/) directory once you've built Gemini and run the self-tests.